petervdn/musictime/README.md

 // {bars: 0, beats: 0, sixteenths: 1, remainingSixteenths: 0.5}
 ```

 (Floats are not allowed in strings that you pass to the `fromString` method.
-This will result in errors being thrown.)
+This will result in an error.)

 ## operations
 ```javascript